 Day 7 – Day Trip from Eumelia into the Mani

 Leave the farm for a day trip into the Mani peninsula, heading towards the working port town of Gythio and the impossibly picturesque town of Areopoli with steep cobbled streets, cute cafes and quiet lanes made for cats to prowl around.

 Like so many parts of the Peloponnese, there is more to see in the Mani than these stop-off points but this plan should give you a taste of the region without spending all of the time in the car or packing and unpacking every single night.

-Stop off at Valtaki beach on the way back to the farm to find the curious Dimitrios shipwreck.
+In the meantime, back on this Peloponnese itinerary, stop off at Valtaki beach on the way back to the farm to find the curious Dimitrios shipwreck.
 And learn more about its story here:

 It’s a longer drive today (around 4- 5 hours) so make sure to stop off for a leisurely Greek lunch in any one of the towns en route.
 It’s a friendly, unthreatening area and many restaurants have pictures or can help with translations so don’t worry if you feel you’ll get stuck!

 You’ll have a good chance to decompress once you reach the grandiose resort at Costa Navarino.